Caching¶

 Configuration¶

-Finally, in order to use caching on a route in your Route configuration add this setting:
+Finally, in order to use caching on a route in your route configuration add this setting:

 "FileCacheOptions": {